September 27, 2023

 Hundreds are missing and thousands more have had to flee their homes – if their homes are even still standing.

-The smoke has not surprisingly made its way to Fairfield, which is just a few miles east of Napa Country.
+The smoke has not surprisingly made its way to Fairfield, which is just a few miles east of Napa County.

 Just watching on the live stream from thousands of miles away, you could see that the air at the $100,000 ATP Tour Challenger didn’t look anything close to the right color.